provectus/kafka-ui/configuration/configuration/dynamic-configuration.md

 |-----------------------------------|------------------------------|------------------------------------|------------------------------------------|
 | `DYNAMIC_CONFIG_PATH`             | `dynamic.config.path`        | `/etc/kafkaui/dynamic_config.yaml` | Path to dynamic config file              |
 | `CONFIG_RELATED_UPLOADS_DIR`      | `config.related.uploads.dir` | `/etc/kafkaui/uploads`             | Path where uploaded files will be placed |

+### Implementation notes:

+Currently, new configuration submit leads to full application restart.
+So, if your kafka-ui app is starting slow (not a usual case, but may happen when you have slow connection to kafka clusters) you may notice UI inaccessibility during restart time.